-Speedstack can display up to eleven drill columns in a stack. but many users won't ever need more than six columns.
-I to allow the user to toggle between wide stack and narrow stack image mode.
-If they would prefer to use the horizontal space for data columns they can select the narrow stack up image.
-If drills exist beyond column six and narrow stack mode is selected we display a warning.
+Speedstack can display up to eleven drill columns in a stack though six columns are often sufficient.
+Use Show Expanded Drills to toggle between wide stack and narrow stack image mode.
+Selecting the narrow stackup image frees up the horizontal space for more data columns.
+Speedstack displays a warning if drills exist beyond column six and narrow stack mode is selected,